-We ask that readers ONLY click the sign-up link for books that look interesting to them, and are books that they believe that they will enjoy and have the time to read and review over the next week.
+We ask that readers ONLY click the sign-up link for books that look interesting to them, that they think they will enjoy and have the time to read and review over the next week or so.
 Don’t worry about missing out on an offer as there are always plenty more to come!
 But also feel free to sign up for more than one book a day in order to improve your chances of being selected.

 *HG’s ARC program started out with strictly romance novels, but has since branched out to include all genres of books.
 Learn about choosing which genres you want to hear about here.

 On the scheduled date, Hidden Gems emails a link to the book to the selected readers.
-This list is based on a number of factors and limited by the number of readers that the author has asked for – which means not everyone that signs up will get the book.
+This list is based on a number of factors and limited by the number of readers that the author has asked for – which means not everyone that signs up will always get the book.
 This email may also include a link to the Amazon review page (if the book is already for sale) in case you finish early, as well as our reader form that you fill out for each book we send you.

-Selected readers are given at minimum a week (sometimes longer) to read the book before we send an email with the Amazon review link and reader form for them to fill out.
+Selected readers are given at minimum a week (sometimes longer) to read the book before we send an email reminder with links to the Amazon review page and reader form for them to fill out.

-If you love to read books, have a valid Amazon account that allows you to leave reviews*, and are willing to fill out our extremely short and quick reader form for each book we send you, then it sounds like you’ll be a great fit for us.
+If you love to read books, love to share your opinion on Amazon about those books by leaving a review*, and are willing to fill out our extremely short and quick reader form for each book we send you, then this is the program for you.

-*Although Hidden Gems never charges our ARC readers anything for the books we send, Amazon does have a policy that anyone leaving a review must have spent at least $50 on Amazon in the past 12 months.
+*Although Hidden Gems never charges our ARC readers anything for the books we send, Amazon does have a policy that anyone leaving a review must have spent at least $50 on their site in the past 12 months.
 This Amazon rule is completely outside our control, so any issues you have with it should be taken up with Amazon directly.
 HG ARC Readers must be able to leave reviews on Amazon, as that is where our authors are looking for their reviews to be posted.

-**There are sometimes valid reasons why you cannot leave a review for a particular book, and that is understandable, however please still let us know by posting a brief reason for not reviewing in our form so we know you are still participating.
-However, in fairness to both other readers and our authors, Hidden Gems reserves the right to remove users from the program (or limit the number of books we send them) that we feel (in our sole judgement) are giving reasons for not reviewing too often, as it is a sign that they do not have time to participate in the program and we would rather give the spot to someone else in fairness to everyone involved.
+**There are sometimes valid reasons why you cannot leave a review for a particular book, and that is understandable and acceptable, however please still let us know by using the reason for not reviewing drop down field on the reader form so we know you are still participating.
+However, in fairness to both other readers and our authors, Hidden Gems reserves the right to remove users from the program (or limit the number of books we send them) that we feel (in our sole judgement) seem to no longer have the time or the interest in continuing.

 The Hidden Gems ARC program is opt-in, as we don’t want to bother our entire subscriber base with any extra emails than necessary.
 As well, we only send out ARC offers of each particular book genre to those that have indicated an interest in those genres.
 The currently available list of ARC genres is:

 Remember, if you’ve opted into the ARC program, you can expect emails from us about upcoming books looking for readers in those genres.
 If a book doesn’t interest you, just ignore the email and you won’t be bothered about that particular book again.
 However, if you do sign up for that book and are selected, you will receive important additional emails about that book so please make sure to read them.

-Note: To unsubscribe entirely from Hidden Gems, just click the “unsubscribe” link at the bottom of any email we’ve sent you.
+Note: To unsubscribe entirely from Hidden Gems, just click the “unsubscribe” link at the bottom of any ARC sign-up email we’ve sent you.

 There are no quotas on books you have to ask for or are allowed to ask for.
-You can sign up to read as many or as few as you want and think you’ll have to read by their review dates (although getting reviews in past those dates is okay, too, but please try to get them done as soon as possible).
+You can sign up to read as many or as few as you want and think you’ll have time to read by their review dates (although getting reviews in past those dates is okay, too, but please try to get them done as soon as possible).

 The number of books you read has no bearing on your status as a reviewer and whether or not we will continue sending you books.
 You read when you have time.
 If you stop signing up for books for a week or a month or a year, and then all of a sudden you request one again, it will be like you never stopped.

-The only thing that affects your status as a reader with us is the consistency with which you fill out our reader forms and leave reviews for the books that you HAVE asked for and were sent.
+The only thing that affects your status as a reader with us is the consistency with which you fill out our reader forms and seem to be participating with the books that you HAVE asked for and were sent.
 Remember that our membership is made up specifically of people that love to read and leave opinions of what they read on Amazon – although we know that not everyone will choose to review every single book they’re sent.

-Details about new ARC books looking for reviewers will arrive each morning (EST) for the genres you have signed up for (if there are books in that genre scheduled for that day).
-Read the email, or check your Dashboard, to determine if you are interested in reading and reviewing that book and have the time to do so by the indicated due date (at least 1 week).
-Only click on the SIGN UP link for the books that interest you and that you have time to read by around the review date (although it’s fine if it sometimes takes you longer, it’s more of a guideline to aim for) .
+Details about new ARC books looking for readers will arrive each morning (EST) for the genres you have signed up for (if there are books in that genre scheduled for that day).
+Read the email or check your dashboard to carefully read the details about each book and then ONLY click on the SIGN UP link for the books that interest you and that you have time to read by around the review date (although it’s fine if it sometimes takes you longer, it’s more of a guideline to aim for) .

-Note that each book is only looking for a limited number of readers, so not all readers will be chosen.
-We do our best to make sure everyone gets a chance to read often, provided those readers are in good standing with us (regularly leave reviews, always fill out reader forms, etc), so don’t get discouraged if you aren’t chosen for each book you request.
+Note that each book is only looking for a limited number of readers, so not all readers will necessarily be chosen.
+We do our best to make sure everyone gets a chance to read often, provided those readers are in good standing with us (actively participating, regularly filling out their forms, etc), so don’t get discouraged if you aren’t chosen for each book you request.
 Just keep signing up.
 The more consistent you are with filling out the reader form, the more likely you’ll be chosen for a future book.

 A couple of days after the sign-up period begins, an email will go out to the selected readers for that book with a link to download the book in a variety of formats.
 If you are unsure what to do with those files, click here.
 Unless there are unforeseen delays in the book getting delivered to us, those emails will come out around 9am EST, so please watch for them.

-Feel free to participate in as many or as few ARC reviews as you have time and interest for.
+Feel free to participate in as many or as few ARC reviews as you have time and interest for, but remember:

 There are a number of factors to consider here.
 The most important one is that each book only goes out to a limited number of readers, and we have thousands of readers signed up to our ARC program.
 While each book only appeals to a subset of those readers, in some genres there are still often more sign-ups for a book than copies we can send out.
-So while there is an element of chance that goes into things when all other factors are equal, there are some factors that we consider when making our reader choices in cases where there are more sign-ups than copies available.
+So while there is an element of chance that goes into things when all else is equal, here are some other factors that we may consider when making our reader choices in cases where there are more sign-ups than copies available.

 How can you improve your chances at being picked for a book?